Axelmartinez134/dr-nick-app/MARKETING_LINKS_BACKLOG.md

   - Bucket exists; tested upload/read
   - Publish step copies chosen media into `marketing-assets/{slug}/...` (asset pinning) and uses those URLs in snapshots
 - Dependencies: none
+ - Status: planned
+   - Notes:
+     - Use pin‑on‑publish: draft uploads live in a temp area; on Publish, copy to `marketing-assets/{slug}/...` and update snapshot URLs.
+     - Alias path (e.g., `/areg`) stays stable; publishing a new snapshot only advances `current_slug` behind the alias.
+     - No file size/type constraints for now (can be added later).

 9. Public versioned page: app/version/[slug]/page.tsx
 - Description: Build viewer page that renders from snapshot; supports anchors; unit toggle; collapsible sections; CTA logic.